siakaramalegos/perf_workshop/perf.md

 2. Update the import to only import the function(s) needed.
 3. Re-run `npm run build` to see if it improved.
 4. Hover over the various blocks.
 How did the sizes change for the whole bundle and for just Lodash?
+5. Replace Moment with Date-fns single-function imports.
+How did the sizes change?

+-v-

+We can do so much more to optimize TTI, but we need to use our build tool to implement...

+---

+# 🏊🏿‍♀️ Deep-Dive: 🏊🏿‍♀️<br>JavaScript+ in Webpack

+<small>+ CSS + images + ...</small>

 -v-